jack-y/seneca-entity-crud-now-on-GitLab/README.md

 - **success**: `true`.
 - **list**: the entities array, according to the filters.
 If no entity match the filters, an empty array is returned.
+- **count**: the number of entities, according to the filters.
+If no entity match the filters, the `0` value is returned.

 ## count